Given the recent tragic shootings, historians should play a role in providing dispassionate facts regarding the history of gun rights and gun control.

 “History, after all, is the memory of a nation,” John F. Kennedy wrote in American Heritage in 1963.
 But when it comes to the Second Amendment, a very large percent of the American public has either forgotten, or never knew — or has reimagined — the intentions of the Founders when they wrote the Constitution.

-So in this issue we provide four important essays by leading experts on the Second Amendment and the right to own guns, which we hope will be informative.
+So, in this issue, we provide four important essays by leading experts on the Second Amendment and the right to own guns, which we hope will be informative.

-First, we asked Prof. Joseph Ellis, who is widely acknowledged to be one of the leading scholars on the Founding era and author of the Pulitzer Prize-winning book, Founding Brothers, to provide us with historical context for the Second Amendment and what Congress actually intended when it was written.
+First, we asked Professor Joseph Ellis, who is widely acknowledged to be one of the leading scholars on the Founding era and author of the Pulitzer Prize-winning book, Founding Brothers, to provide us with historical context for the Second Amendment and what Congress actually intended when it was written.
 Prof. Ellis also provides an insightful review of the Supreme Court's logic in the landmark District of Columbia v Heller, the case that so dramatically changed the legal understanding of the Second Amendment.

 Second, we asked Patrick Charles, a historian with the U.S. Air Force who has studied the subject for ten years and been widely cited for his expertise (including in an opinion of the Supreme Court) to give us an overview of the history of gun rights.

-Third, Prof. Adam Winkler has contributed an essay discussing a reasonable balance between gun rights and gun control.
+Third, Professor Adam Winkler has contributed an essay discussing a reasonable balance between gun rights and gun control.
 He points out that gun rights and gun control are not mutually exclusive, despite what extremists on both sides might tell us.

-Fourth, we asked Richard Levy, the lawyer who helped gun rights advocates win the landmark Heller case, where he thought there might be room for compromise
+Fourth, we asked Richard Levy, the lawyer who helped gun rights advocates win the landmark Heller case, where he thought there might be room for compromise.

 We also did some of our own digging and provide you with a compilation of all mentions of guns and militia in state constitutions that were ratified by the individual states before the Second Amendment in 1791.
-If you want to know what the Founding Fathers meant in the Second Amendment, look at the wording of the State Constitutions and draw your own conclusions about whether the prefatory phrase "A well regulated Militia, being necessary to the security of a free State" is relevant or not to the meaning of the amendment.
+If you want to know what the Founding Fathers meant in the Second Amendment, look at the wording of the state constitutions and draw your own conclusions about whether the prefatory phrase "A well regulated Militia, being necessary to the security of a free State" is relevant or not to the meaning of the amendment.

 Also, in case you haven't read them, here are the original opinion by Antonin Scalia and the dissents in the Heller case, which had such an impact on the interpretation of the Second Amendment.